 The Capital One® Platinum Credit Card is a good fit if you’re looking to build or establish credit and not pay an annual fee.

 However, there are other credit cards out there you might want to consider.
-For example, the Credit One Bank® Platinum Visa® is another good option for consumers looking to build their credit, plus earning rewards as it offers 1 percent cash back on qualified purchases.
+For example, the Credit One Bank® Platinum Visa® with Cash Back Rewards is another good option for consumers looking to build their credit, plus earning rewards as it offers 1% cash back on qualified purchases.

 The card has an annual fee of $0 to $75 the first year, $0 to $99 thereafter, and there’s no way for you to predict what annual fee will be assigned to you until your account is open.